 The Catholic Church has lost followers partly due to frustration over the actions of its administration.
 It is in the grips of its worst crisis since the death of Christ more than 2000 years ago.
 But this crisis is a crisis of confidence.
 For many, the teachings of the Church still resonate, but its leadership has unabashedly failed to live up to those teachings, and unashamedly conspired to cover up those failings.

-The resignation of Pope Benedict XVI is the Catholic Church’s opportunity to send a strong signal to its remaining members by electing a new Pope committed to rooting out corruption in the Church.
+The resignation of Pope Benedict XVI was the Catholic Church’s opportunity to send a strong signal to its remaining members by electing a new Pope committed to rooting out corruption in the Church.
+Later events proved it was a missed opportunity.